 Neuromuscular Plasticity Nines: From Genes to Brain to Nerve to Muscle to Behavior!

 Doctoral students and post-doctoral fellows are invited to present talks about their own research.
 Scientists in all roles are invited to listen and participate in interactive discussions, including students at every level, from undergraduate students to postdoctoral fellows, technicians, and faculty.
-All presentations will return to an in-person format and will be held every Thursday during the summer from 9 – 10 a.m.
+All presentations are in-person in Communicore C1-003 and will be held every Thursday during the summer from 9 – 10 a.m.
+Note: this seminar series provides a venue for our trainees to present preliminary findings of their research, so we will not be issuing CEUs for attendance.

 If you have questions, please contact Mike Ryan Simonovich.

-Location: Communicore Health Science Building Lecture Hall TBD
+Location: Communicore Health Science Building Lecture Hall C1-003

 Presentation Schedule